 Kouchibouguac National Park is a great spot for biking, hiking, nature viewing and beach chilling.
 They also host fun indigenous cultural events here and have a unique opportunity to ride in a canoe to visit a grey seal colony!

-Best Camping Spots in New Brunswick
+Best RV Camping Sites in New Brunswick

 Harvest Hosts Wineries: We were surprised to find out that our Harvest Host membership would still be useful in Canada!
 We happily enjoyed multiple winery overnights during our visit.